 This tutorial shows tips for storing fresh coconut as well as how to buy, open, and use the coconut meat in your favorite recipes.

-This tutorial will show you how to buy the best coconuts, how to crack them open and how to store that delicious coconut meat to keep it from going bad.
+I will show you how to buy the best coconuts, how to crack them open and how to store coconut meat to keep it from going bad.

 I love anything coconut.
 The milk is wonderful as a base of many recipes, including Indian curry dishes.
-Flaked coconut makes a wonderful addition to frosting recipes, and pieces of fresh coconut make a healthy and nutritious snack.
+Flaked coconut makes a wonderful addition to frosting recipes, and pieces of fresh coconut make a healthy and nutritious Paleo or Ketogenic snack.

 Fresh coconuts have a dark brown outer shell, tasty milk and pure white flesh, (also called coconut meat) that is perfect for all sorts of recipes from savory dishes, to sweet treats.